Unity-Technologies/com.unity.cinemachine/README.md

 This is the first step of many towards a fully fleshed out automated package publishing experience within Unity, and in that sense, this package development starter kit presents but a fraction of the creation, edition, validation and publishing tools we will end up with.

-We hope you enjoy your experience, you can use ** #devs-packman ** on Slack to provide feedback or ask questions around your package development experience.
+We hope you enjoy your experience, you can use ** #devs-packman ** on Slack to provide feedback or ask questions around your package development efforts.

 ## Package structure